notgonnaleo/BlazorTabManager/README.md

 - **Managing tab data**: Fetches the JSON data associated with each tab fragment.
 - **Creating tab data**: Allows creation and storage of JSON data for each fragment.

-This service ensures that each tab’s state and associated data are properly saved and retrieved as users interact with the app.
+This service ensures that each tabâ€™s state and associated data are properly saved and retrieved as users interact with the app.